JonWakefield/PseudoBlocker/README.md

 # Installation

-Setting up PseudoBlocker can be done via the chrome web store or cloned from github
+Setting up PseudoBlocker can be done via cloning from github

-### Chrome Web Store:

-PseudoBlocker can be downloaded from the chrome web store [Here](https://chromewebstore.google.com/detail/pseudoblocker/dhknglbhklndbfiibpocgckdhfdagcgb)

 ### Cloned from git